-- No clothing may be worn over the uniform

-- No visible T-Shirts are permitted

-- Beanies may not be worn

-- Nail polish and make-up must not be worn

-- It is expected that all items of clothing will be clearly named, with the student's name and form class.

-- No adjustments are to be made to the shape of the uniform
+- No clothing may be worn over the uniform - No visible T-Shirts are permitted - Beanies or non-uniform hats may not be worn - Nail polish and excessive make-up and false eyelashes must not be worn - It is expected that all items of clothing will be clearly named, with the student's name and form class. - No adjustments are to be made to the shape of the uniform/skirts at or below knee length

-6. School Bags
+5. School Bags

 Every student must have their own school bag.
 The bag must be suitable for the purpose of carrying school books and equipment.
 It must be sufficient size, be sturdy, waterproof, and comfortable to carry.
-Bags must be free of graffiti and slogans.
+Bags must be free of graffiti or inappropriate language.

-7. Lost Property
+6. Lost Property

 All articles of clothing, shoes, books, bags and other personal property, including digital devices must be clearly marked with the owner's name.
 No responsibility can be accepted for unmarked property.
-Students who lose (or find) items of personal property should, in the first instance, report it to the Student Wellbeing Centre.
+Students who lose (or find) items of personal property should, in the first instance, report it to the Student Centre.

+6. Bicycles / Scooters

-8. Bicycles/Scooters are to be stored in the bike racks.
+are to the stored in the bike racks.
 They should be securely locked to the racks.
 Basic road safety rules must be obeyed on the way to and from school.
 Bicycles may not be ridden in the school grounds.
-It is compulsory for all students riding bicycles to wear a helmet.
+It is compulsory for all students riding bicycles and e-scooters to wear a helmet.

-9. Vehicles
+7. Vehicles